 •Homemade Vanilla Cornstarch Pudding Recipe (Creamy vanilla pudding is a popular Amish dessert.)

 •Pennsylvania-style Apple Dumplings Recipe (Apples are encased in flaky pie dough and baked in a sweet caramel sauce.)

-•Homemade Cinnamon Rolls Recipe (This is my sister-in-law's recipe, and it's the only recipe you will ever need for cinnamon rolls.
-They are amazing!)
+•Homemade Cinnamon Rolls Recipe (This is my sister-in-law's recipe.
+Amazingly soft and fluffy cinnamon buns!)

-Homemade Donuts are pretty popular in Amish communities (I'll get a recipe on my site one of these days), as well as many different kinds of pies, cakes, cookies, etc.
+•Homemade Donuts are pretty popular in Amish communities, as well as many different kinds of pies, cakes, cookies, etc.